> >

 Nakamura PRO 2000

 This is my first project, so it went through a lot of trial and error.
 The frame is a vintage MTB frame, but the dropout is a vertical dropout.
 Because of that, i had to experiment with different cogs and different chains so that i could get the right chain tension.
 Thankfully, i found the right drivetrain and chain to get the perfect chain tension.
-I dont know why, but i paired up the rare Araya TM840F rims with budget hubs.
+But even after all that, i decided to turn my fixed gear back into a mountain bike again, cuz i was getting pretty bored with the fixed gear drivetrain.
+Added a front basket, for more space for storage.

 Frame: